Approach

 AI Governance Framework

 Consistent standards across the portfolio.
 Data privacy, vendor selection, model risk, responsible AI use.
-One framework that adapts to each portco's needs but gives you portfolio-level visibility.
+One framework that adapts to each portco but gives you portfolio-level visibility.
 Your IC and LPs want to know AI is being deployed responsibly.
 This is how you show them.
 See our Board Intelligence Autopilot for governance reporting.

 Board-Ready Reporting